2bicz/2bicz/README.md

 # 💫 Hello there! 💫
-### My name is Patryk Tubicz and I'm beginner software developer from Poland.
+### My name is Patryk Tubicz and I'm beginner software developer from Poland
 🔭 I’m currently working on LetterEye and mobile app for Steam games price comparisions<br>🌱 I’m currently learning Kotlin and Firebase<br>⚡ Fun fact: I love to learn new things!

 ## 🌐 Socials: